THE GEORGIA REVIEW

 14. Robert Bogart offers a good bibliography of existential sociology in his critique of same, published in Social Research, 44, Autumn 1977, esp. pp. 502, 504.

-15. Cf. Donald F. Krill, Existential Social Work (New York: Free Press, 1978); John Calhoun Merrill, Existential Journalism (New York: Hastings House, 1977); Van Cleve Morris, Existentialism in Education (New York: Harper and Row, 1966); Celia Medina, “Chicanos, Existentialism, and the Human Condition,” Chicano Perspectives (Marfel Series in Human Behavior and the Environment, 1974).
+15. To wit: Donald F. Krill, Existential Social Work (New York: Free Press, 1978); John Calhoun Merrill, Existential Journalism (New York: Hastings House, 1977); Van Cleve Morris, Existentialism in Education (New York: Harper and Row, 1966); Celia Medina, “Chicanos, Existentialism, and the Human Condition,” Chicano Perspectives (Marfel Series in Human Behavior and the Environment, 1974).

 16. Existentialism anthologies have included excerpts from Shakespeare, Proust, Dickens, Crane, and Hemingway.
 In his Existentialism and Modern Literature (Secaucus, NJ: Citadel, 1962), Davis Dunbar McElroy singles out Ibsen, Miller, and Faulkner.
 John Macquarrie nominates Joyce; Rollo May would include O’Neill and Fitzgerald.
 Surely Melville and Woolf cannot be excluded.
-All of which suggests the possibility of a short literature course on non-existential writers.
+All of which suggests the possibility of a very brief literature course on non-existential writers.

-17. Frederick Karl and Leo Hamalian, The Existential Imagination (Greenwich, CT: Fawcett Premier, 1963) and The Existential Mind, (Greenwich, CT: Fawcett Premier, 1974.)
+17. Frederick Karl and Leo Hamalian, The Existential Imagination (Greenwich, CT: Fawcett Premier, 1963) and The Existential Mind (Greenwich, CT: Fawcett Premier, 1974.)

 18. Irvin Yalom, Existential Psychotherapy (New York: Basic, 1980), p.
 12.